Connect your smart contract to high quality data, and widely used payment methods.

 By retaining the larger data set that proves contractual performance with context (e.g., timestamp, signatures, ticker name, data provider name, etc.)and passing only the most critical limited data into the smart contract (e.g., a single number for price, true/false, etc.), we reduce the amount of data fed into the smart contract.
 Since the smart contract receives only the critical data it needs to make a determination, it is able to retain a high level of privacy; there is no way to tell what the smart contract code relates to outside of the network, so that even if someone does view the smart contract, they cannot acquire any valuable information from it.
 By presetting the oracle to pass in only the most critical information, we have nearly eliminated all information about the smart contracts context/purpose, providing it with a high degree of privacy while running in a large network.

-Contracts as code, able to self-verify their own conditions using data & self-execute by releasing payment, while remaining tamper resistant.
+Contracts as code that are tamper resistant, able to self-verify their own conditions and self-execute by releasing payment to the appropriate party.

 Smart contracts run on node networks beyond the control of a contract's participants, assuring that the contract will be executed as it was written once performance occurs.